 I hope you have enjoyed this look at kids travel bags and most of all I hope you’ve found it useful.

-I think that by engaging kids in the travel process is perhaps the best way to avoid tears and tantrums.
-Just make sure you don't overload them!
+I think that engaging your little one in the travel process is perhaps the best way to avoid tears, tantrums, or even sulks.
+Just make sure you don’t overload them!

-We appreciate your support and wish you happy stress free travel with your children!
+We appreciate your support, hope you find the best luggage for your travels, and wish you happy stress-free travel with your children!